d9ha-cell/Recipes_Ratings_Analysis/README.md

 Significance Level: 0.05

 A Permutation test in this case was chosen because there was meant to be focus on whether the means of ratings between higher calorie or lower calorie were different.
+If the means of the recipes are noticably different then there must be a disparity regarding ratings depending on the calorie count of the recipe.
 In order to begin this permutation test.
 I first had to split the recipes into two categories being high and low calorie classifications.
-This was done by finding the median of the calorie counts across the entire dataframe and then splitting all the recipes from there those having a lower than the median calorie count would be considered low calorie recipes and the high calorie recipes would be recipes that fall past the median.
+This was done by finding the median of the calorie counts across the entire dataframe and then splitting all the recipes from there.
+Those having a lower calorie count than the median calorie count would be considered low calorie recipes and the high calorie recipes would be recipes that fall past the median.

 The **Observed Statistic** in this case was -0.017996080860049446.